-Racial injustice is not new.
+Racism is not new.
 The story of America is the story of slavery, of the Civil War fought over slavery, of Jim Crow oppression, of the Great Migration, of the Civil Rights Movement, followed by the War on Drugs and an on-going era of mass incarceration.
 The list of unarmed Black citizens murdered by those in power is long and growing still, spanning centuries.
-This isn't something we will be able to fix with just a bulleted list of resources and recommended reading, but we hope that through this collection of information, effective action will be sparked.
+But that is just the very tip of the iceberg.
+Undergirding racist violence are attitudes, policies, and laws that act as reinforcing structures for such violence to erupt on a regular basis.
+This isn't something we will be able to fix with just a bulleted list of resources and recommended reading, but we hope that engaging with this collection of information, will be one step towards a more just society..

 We at the Library System of Lancaster County stand with Black Americans and all people of color, and we hope that collecting and sharing these resources aids our country in the journey towards Liberty and Justice for ALL.